 If you use SDK versions released in April 2018 or earlier, see a previous version of this topic

-The datafile is a JSON representation of an environment in your Full Stack project.
-It contains all the data needed to deliver and track your features and experiments.
+The datafile is a JSON representation of OptimizelyConfig.
+It contains all the data needed to deliver and track your features and experiments for an environment in your Full Stack project.
 Learn more about the datafile.

 You have the following options for synchronizing the datafile between your Optimizely project and your application: